Diversity in teams

 2 Bad strategies to cultivate diversity

-2.1 Productise diversity training courses
+2.1 Productize diversity training courses

-Dobbin and Kalev have a miniature publication mill dedicated to digestible summaries of meta analyses and case studies here, all very readable, but also lacking in follow-up citations and thus not easy to verify (Dobbin and Kalev 2021, 2016, 2020; Kalev and Dobbin 2020).
+Dobbin and Kalev have a miniature publication mill dedicated to digestible summaries of meta-analyses and case studies here, all very readable, but also lacking in follow-up citations and thus not easy to verify (Dobbin and Kalev 2021, 2016, 2020; Kalev and Dobbin 2020).
 Dobbin and Kalev (2018) cites some actual research.

 A large and excellent single study is Chang et al. (2019), which finds, if I might simplify a little, that one-off training is excellent at producing the feeling that something has been done, at least in people who were already somewhat sympathetic to the goal, but not effective in actually changing behaviour.